 Answer: Instacart offers delivery and pickup for alcohol for a selection of retailers to those of legal drinking age in eligible states.
 The process is very similar to ordering regular groceries.
 To learn more about ordering, Click Here for Instacart Alcohol Policies.

 There’s a lot to admire about Beer Drop at first glance.
-I like that you can preview the microbreweries they work with, and there’s an excellent variety.
+I like that you can preview the microbreweries they work with, and there’s an excellent variety so it’s a great way to try new beer or different styles.
 I also appreciate that the subscriptions are flexible to your tastes and have no obligation.

 At the same time, I’m awarding this a yellow light, meaning I have hesitation about ordering.
 The poor rating on BBB, lack of external reviews, and lack of transparency for refunds are all a bit worrying.